AlphaLFC/CarND-Advanced-Lane-Lines-P4/README.md

 In this section, I integrated the pipline of detecting lane lines from an image into one class.
 This pipline **only use blind search** method to locate lane lines.
 I applied this pipline to all test images, the results were perfect.
 Actually, for `project_video.mp4` only, this pipline is good enough to process most frames with perfect results.

-The code implemention can be found in [linefinder4image.py](LaneLineFinder/linefinder4image.py) and Section 5 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).
+The code implementation can be found in [linefinder4image.py](LaneLineFinder/linefinder4image.py) and Section 5 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).

 Here are two examples using `LaneLineFinder4Image`.
 The result seems perfect.
 And both line curvature radius and vehicle position on the road are presented with reasonable values.